 Shibani Das, who operates the hand-led loom, considers herself a contributor to family income.
 Due to the shift from handloom to power loom, the women weavers of the area have suffered the most.
 As Sagarika Nandi says, “Women weavers in the area are scared to use such a big machine (the power loom), even when they taking loans to buy it, men of our houses can operate in better.“

 State support and the pandemic situation

-As the online business flourished during this period, the Mahajans and the small businessmen of the area reap the benefits of it, and the urban customers can fulfill their desire of owning “classy-hand woven” saris from the comfort of their home; however, the plight of the weavers remains the same if not worse.
+As the online business flourished during this period, the Mahajans and the small businessmen of the area reap the benefits it, and the urban customers can fulfil their desire of owning “classy-hand woven” saris from the comfort of their homes; however, the plight of the weavers remains the same if not worse.